ministryofjustice/laa-maat-court-data-api/README.md

 ```sh
 ./gradlew clean build
 ```

-The apps should then startup cleanly if you run
+The apps should then start cleanly if you run

 ```sh
 docker-compose build